Sarah Gaffen, Ph.D.

 - Postdoc, University of California at San Francisco

 - Gerald P. Rodnan Professor, Division of Rheumatology & Clinical Immunology

 - Director, Basic Rheumatology Research

-The main focus of the Gaffen lab centers around the cytokine Interleukin-17.
 T cell derived cytokines are critical for mediating host defense against infectious disease, but they also mediate disease pathology in autoimmunity.
-A subset of CD4+ T cells, known as "Th17 cells" based on production of IL-17, plays a key role in driving autoimmunity.
-Conversely, IL-17 plays important roles in fungal immunity particularly in protection against opportunistic infections caused by the commensal yeast Candida albicans.
-The Gaffen lab studies mechanisms of signal transduction mediated by IL-17, as well as its role in mediating host defense against fungi.
+A subset of CD4+ T cells, known as "Th17 cells" based on production of the cytokine IL-17, plays a key role in driving autoimmunity.
+Conversely, IL-17 and Th17 cells play important roles in fungal immunity, particularly in protection against opportunistic mucosal infections caused by the commensal yeast Candida albicans, first shown by Dr. Gaffen's group.
 IL-17 and its receptor are unique in structure and sequence from other known cytokines, and the Gaffen lab has been a leader in studying signaling pathways mediated by this this novel family of cytokines.
-In addition, antibodies against IL-17 and its receptor are in clinical trials to treat various autoimmune conditions.
-Studies in Dr. Gaffen's lab also focus on the consequences of anti-IL-17 therapy with respect to infection.
+In addition, antibodies against IL-17 and its receptor were recently approved by the FDA to treat autoimmune conditions, particularly psoriasis